Styes & Eye Care

 What I did/do to clear up a Stye/Eye Infection:

 - Wash, wash, wash your eyelids.
-I use castile soap with Tea Tree.
-Obviously, close your eyes and gently wash your face and over your eyes lids, rinsing well.
-Dr. Woods Naturally Castile Soap Tea Tree with Fair Trade Shea Butter 32 fl oz https://bit.ly/3dJ7mTW
+I use castile soap with tea tree.
+Obviously, close your eyes and gently wash your face and over your eyelids, rinsing well.
+Dr. Woods Naturally Castile Soap Tea Tree with Fair Trade Shea Butter 32 fl oz https://bit.ly/3dJ7mTW Another great cleanser that is also tea tree oil-based is from Cliradex.
+It is a light foam, which makes it super gentle: https://cliradex.com/product/cliradex-light-foam

 - Using an eyecup + saline solution to rinse out the inner eye from bacteria.

-- Supplements to support healing: High-quality Probiotics (supportive to immune and gut health) and Zinc.
+- Supplements to support healing: High-quality Probiotics (supportive to immune and gut health) and Zinc, also an immune booster.
 Ancient Nutrition SBO Probiotics Gut Restore 90 Caps https://bit.ly/2ILXWM1 Garden of Life Vitamin Code RAW Zinc 60 Vegan Caps https://bit.ly/2TdnRhH

 - Rest, rest, rest!
 Going to bed early and taking melatonin to encourage sleep is crucial in the healing process.
 Dr. Mercola Melatonin Sleep Support Natural Raspberry (Spray) https://bit.ly/3mcsULF